rmccoy7541/neand_sQTL/final/README.md

 ## Finding Neandertal-introgressed splice-altering variation and affected phenotypes

 ### Introduction
 Genetic variation influencing patterns of pre-mRNA splicing is increasingly recognized as a key source of phenotypic variation and disease risk among contemporary humans.
-Here, we use Leafcutter to compute splicing phenotypes and QTLTools to map them to the GTEx genotype data.
+Little research has been done, however, into the role of splicing variation in hominin evolution.
+In our study, we quantified splice-altering effects of introgressed archaic alleles in human gene expression data by employing the use of LeafCutter, SPrime, and QTLTools.

 ### Getting Started
 This guide assumes that the user has already downloaded the .CRAM and .CRAI GTEx v7 analysis freeze sample files as well as the GTEx v7 genotype file.